Matthew Winthrop Fired by Equitable Advisors

 Matthew Winthrop has passed the following exams:

-Matthew Winthrop has registered with the following firms since 2011:
+Matthew Winthrop has registered with eight firms.
+These are the five most recent.

 Kurta Law Can Help

-If you have worked with Matthew Winthrop and you have concerns about your investments, do not hesitate to contact us at 877-600-0098 or info@kurtalawfirm.com for a free consultation.
+If you worked with Matthew Winthrop and you have concerns about your investments, please contact us today at 877-600-0098 or info@kurtalawfirm.com for a free consultation.

-For nearly 20 years, Kurta Law has advocated for investors to recover their investment losses from brokers and brokerage firms.
+For over 20 years, Kurta Law has advocated on behalf of investors who want to recover their investment losses from brokers and brokerage firms.
 Kurta Law is a nationally recognized law firm that exclusively represents investors against brokers and brokerage firms on a contingency basis.
 This means that the firm only earns a fee if our securities attorneys recover money on your behalf.
-Do not let securities fraud go unchecked.
-Start your recovery process today.